 Does your vehicle for drinking matter?
 Any right-minded drinker, especially those who choose whiskey, will answer with an unequivocal “yes.”
 There are weight and balance to consider, not to mention all manner of nosing.
-These whiskey glasses do what you need them to, and they won’t cramp your style along the way.
+These whiskey and bourbon glasses do what you need them to do, and they won’t cramp your style along the way.
 So whether you're looking to mix up an old fashioned, savor an 18-year single malt or enjoy your favorite bourbon neat, you'll find the perfect whiskey glass below.

 The Glencairn Glass